rosell23/fault-queue/README.md

 [so called "intellectual property" is much of an oxymoron](https://harmful.cat-v.org/economics/intellectual_property/).

-If you prefer it, or your country's patent protection and copyright department is ran by retards that won't accept copyleft, you can use (CC0's fallback or) the ISC license instead.
+If you prefer it, or your country's patent protection and copyright department is ran by retards that won't accept PD, you can use (CC0's fallback or) the ISC license instead.